 NAR partners with several multicultural real estate organizations to address common real estate issues and to encourage diversity in the leadership of our associations.
-Fair Housing is a core mission of all our organizations and all have agreed to join together in activities to commemorate the 50th Anniversary of the Fair Housing Act.
-During the campaign, NAR will feature and highlight activities at each organization and recognize the contributions of leaders from all groups in promoting and advocating for equal housing opportunity.
+Fair Housing is a core mission of all of our organizations and all joined together in activities to commemorate the 50th Anniversary of the Fair Housing Act.
+During the campaign, NAR highlighted activities at each organization and recognized the contributions of leaders from all groups in promoting and advocating for equal housing opportunity.

 - Visit the organization’s national website to determine if there is a local chapter serving your area.
 That national organization’s staff can assist you with making a local level connection.

 - Involve your association’s leaders in establishing a relationship with leaders of the organizations’ local chapters.
 Volunteer leaders run most chapters; many have no full-time staff.

 - Resources vary greatly among organizations’ local chapters.
 Many utilize sponsorships to conduct their programs.
 In addition to your local association’s resources, learn about NAR grants for fair housing activities that may support your collaboration.

 - In addition to collaborating on joint activities, encourage your members to support the local chapters’.